 ANIMALS!
-Take your babies to see the animals and to feed the animals!
-The Pioneer Village is so much fun for kids to see, the entertainment at the Family Fun Park is fantastic, AND Little Hands on the Farm is adorable.
+Take your babies to see the animals and feed the animals!
+The Pioneer Village is so much fun for kids to see, the entertainment at the Family Fun Park is fantastic, AND Little Hands on the Farm is one of our favorite State Fair kids activities.
+Head to the DNR Building to give your baby a view of all the fish in the big tanks.
 My littles love spotting and taking photos with all of the mascots.
 Here are some more FREE things to do with kids at the Indiana State Fair.

 What Can I Bring to the Indiana State Fair?

 Food and beverages are permitted but no alcohol or glass containers.
 Bring those baby bottles, snacks, and packed lunches!
-You can bring bags in, so diaper bags are fine!
+Safety policies only allow small clutch-sized bags, but diaper bags are permitted!
 All bags are subject to searches.

 Where Are the Nursing/Breastfeeding Areas at the Indiana State Fair?

 Breastfeeding mothers and their families are welcome at the two Lactation Stations.
 The Milk Bank, in partnership with Metro Indy Lactation Coalition (MILC), is providing two lactation stations at the Indiana State Fair.
-Look for the lactation station RV in the Family Fun Park area, near Little Hands on the Farm, or at the Red Cross building next to Hook’s Pharmacy.
+Look for Mamavas in the Family Fun Park area, near Little Hands on the Farm, and in Indiana Farmer’s Coliseum.

 Where Can I Find a Diaper Changing Table

 Diaper changing stations are located in the Red Cross at the Public Safety Center and in the Red Cross at Hook’s Historic Drug Store.
-The lactation station at the Family Fun Park also has a changing table.
+Both Mamava stations, in the Family Fun Park and in Indiana Farmer’s Coliseum, have their own changing tables.

 Where Can I Find or Be Reunited with My Lost Children at the Fair?